-Of course, there’s nothing wrong with enjoying a worship service & hearing a good sermon – in fact these are blessings we are free to enjoy in America.
+Of course, there’s nothing wrong with enjoying a worship service & hearing a good sermon – these are blessings we are free to enjoy in America.
 However, if we want to faithfully reach our kids & neighbors & communities with the Good News of Jesus, it's time to take a serious look in the mirror.
-We need to major on the fundamentals He gave each of us for following Him, functioning as His people, and reaching those around us.
+We need to major on the fundamentals He gave each of us for following Him, functioning as His representatives, and reaching those around us in our daily lives.
 We need to focus less on inviting them to “come and see the church,” and more on training each other to “go and be the Church.”

 "To build a new kind of church in a networked world we have to understand the elements that make up networks and how to employ them for the formation of the Church."
-(Brian Sanders)
+(Brian Sanders, founder of Underground Network)

-We believe that God wants to see a networked movement like this happen today in the Portland Metro area and Pacific Northwest….and we’re partnering with others to do our part.
+We believe that God wants to see a networked movement like this happen today in the Portland Metro area….and we’re partnering with others to do our part.